lucapette/website/content/writing/my-programming-principles.md

 for elegant, apt, short names for everything.

-Early in my career, I struggled with naming much more than I do now because I realized a few things:
+Early in my career, I struggled with naming much more than I do now because I didn't realize a few things:

-- Unless it's a trivial problem, I will not name things right while I am sketching a solution.
+- Unless it's a trivial problem, I don't have to name things right while I am sketching a solution.
-- Due the intense concentration I need to write code, sometimes I just don't realise the names I'm choosing are a design choice.
-Calling something, say, `JobScheduler` will constraint its design and the design of whatever interacts with it.
-I called it so therefore I will treat it so.
+- Due to the intense concentration I need to write code, sometimes I don't realize that the names I choose are a design choice.
+Calling something, say, `JobScheduler` constrains its design and the design of whatever interacts with it.
+I called it so, therefore I will treat it so.
 But maybe it's not really a job scheduler and my design starts to drift off rails.
 - My understanding of a non-trivial problem increases as I write the code trying to solve it.

-All these considerations lead me to "relaxed naming" (ah the irony of not liking this naming 🙃):
+All these considerations led me to "relaxed naming" (ah the irony of not liking this naming 🙃):

 - I call things what they do _right now_.
 I use _most specialised_ name possible
   (in fact, `JobScheduler` is a bad short-term name.
 It's too general).
 The more _descriptive_, the better.
-Bonus points if it is _verbose_ and _boring_.
+Bonus points if it's _verbose_ and _boring_.

 Yep, there's no step two.

-It's a little cheeky I'll give you that.
+It's a little cheeky, I'll give you that.
 But all in all, after a little less than 20 years I'm finally happy with my naming process.
 I basically look at it the same way I look at prototyping.
 Let me spell out the obvious: the thing I'm trying to name is _new_, I am naming it now because it's not there yet.
-So the principle [make it work, make it good, make it fast](#make-it-work-make-it-good-make-it-fast) works pretty well here except there's no step three.
+So the principle [make it work, make it good, make it fast](#make-it-work-make-it-good-make-it-fast) works pretty well here – except there's no step three.

-"Name things what they do" also means I prefer dull, descriptive, long names to short, fancy, clever ones.
+"Name things by what they do" also means that I prefer dull, descriptive, long names to short, fancy, clever ones.
 I also despise acronyms.

 I like to extend this principle to everything, including your services, your